pannaf/valkyrie/README.md

 self.primary_assistant_runnable = self.primary_assistant_prompt | self.llm.bind_tools([primary_assistant_tools])
 ```

 This works *really* well for models where the `bind_tools()` method is implemented.
 In fact, in my original implementation of V I used Claude 3 Sonnet.
 [This loom](https://www.loom.com/share/9ab12783ef204f6daf834d149b17906a?sid=19b5cfab-7156-42a3-b2b7-301088cfb9bd) has a walkthrough showing V with that model.
-However the `.bind_tools()` method isn't implemented for `ChatNVIDIA`, i.e., NVIDIA AI Foundation endpoints.
+However the `.bind_tools()` method isn't yet implemented for `ChatNVIDIA`, i.e., NVIDIA AI Foundation endpoints.
 But!
-I still really wanted to use the NVIDIA AI Foundation Endpoints, despite NVIDIA representatives confirming what I was finding..
+I still really wanted to use the NVIDIA AI Foundation Endpoints in my LLM calls, despite NVIDIA representatives confirming what I was finding..

 <img width="1370" alt="Screenshot 2024-06-21 at 8 53 45 PM" src="https://github.com/pannaf/valkyrie/assets/18562964/d353b73a-49c2-4bb2-a95b-8438274348ff">